NicolasMassart/pantheon/docs/Alethio/Lite-Network-Monitor.md

      - NETWORK_NAME=mynetwork
     ```

-    !!! note
     In this example we are using the `dev` Pantheon network with a network ID of `2018`.

 1. Start the server using Docker compose: